nrs-org/novelslop/content/vol_01/chap_06.typ

   Throughout all those years, there was finally someone who understood her.

-  Regarding the whole "taking advantage" business, if there is a girl in her class that turned out to be relatives to one of her faves, Mona would do anything just to get a signature, going as far as begging or licking the girl's feet just to get a simple stroke on a paper.
-Maybe not that extreme, but well.
+  Mikoto said that she was "taking advantage" of Mona, but that did not upset Mona in any way.
+Putting herself into Mikoto's shoes, she would go and say the exact same thing.
+Heck, if it were really Mona, she would not be able to gather enough courage to do so, and let this precious chance slip by.

   Without any hesistance, Mona replied,

   “Okay, I will try to ask her.”

   Right afterward, other girls in the class joined in the conversation.
-Some wanted signatures like Mikoto, while some others wanted to know more about Sena’s daily life.
+Some wanted signatures like Mikoto, while some others gave her some questions, wanting to know more about Sena’s daily life.

   It was the first time that Mona was surrounded by so many people.
+  Even though she was overwhelmed, the girls surrounding her made sure to make it comfortable for Mona as much as possible.

+  Sometimes their questions involved her too.

   _"This is fun."_

-  She knew it was ephemeral.
+  But deep down, she knew it was ephemeral.

-  She knew they only cared about her sister.
+  _"I bet what all they cared about was my sister, rather than me."_

   She knew that once they got bored, she would be left alone again.